sT0wn-nl/CVEs/README.md

-The following is a list of my submitted CVE's
+The following is a list of my collected CVE's

 ## Glory Systems, RBW-100
 The Glory RBW-100 banknote recycling system controls cash and removes the need for manual note handling.
 I've found two vulnerabilities in the Font Circle Controller management interface that can lead to a reverse root-shell: